-This amendment proposes a 6, rather than a 12, month prohibition on renting out an unsold property to make it impossible for a landlord to benefit financially from requiring a tenant to move out without contracting the availability of rental accommodation.
-The amendment includes evidential safeguards to ensure sale attempts are genuine.
+This amendment proposes a 6, rather than a 12, month prohibition on renting out an unsold property to make it impossible for a landlord to benefit financially by falsely claiming to be selling a property in order to require a tenant to vacate.
+The amendment includes evidential safeguards to ensure sale attempts are genuine and to support greater availability of property for rent.